znsio/specmatic-documentation/documentation/manage_contracts.md

       - [Review Contracts](#review-contracts)
     - [backward compatibility](#backward-compatibility)

-We have seen writing Contracts for single service from Producer and Consumer side in [Getting Started in 5 min](/documentation/getting_started_programmatically.html).
+We have seen writing Contract for single service, and how to use it from Producer and Consumer side in [Getting Started in 5 min](/documentation/getting_started_programmatically.html).

-In reality organization have complex Services and dependencies, and different teams work on different pieces.
-Each Service may have different consumers, Downstream Services and as well Producers.
-With some basic practices handling team dependency becomes Easy.
+In reality organization have complex Services and dependencies, also different teams work on different pieces.
+Each Service may have different consumers, Downstream Services and dependencies as well .
-Let's see how to manage contracts for multiples services in your organization with simple practices.
+Simple Practices can Help to manage contracts `.spec` well for multiples services in the organization.

 ## Naming Convention for contracts